GetTerminus/ngx-tools/README.md

 **Import from:** `@terminus/ngx-tools/testing`

+> **NOTE:** The three mocks currently do not work.
+They are currently being compiled during the
+> build process.

 | Name                    | Description                                                                                |
 |-------------------------|--------------------------------------------------------------------------------------------|
 | `ChangeDetectorRefMock` | A mock of the Angular `ChangeDetectorRefMock` class                                        |